hawkwynd/pi-tube/README.md

 Boot to the desktop and perform the following commands:

+# turn off screen blank

+`sudo nano /boot/cmdline.txt`

+Add `consoleblank=0` to turn screen blanking off completely, or edit it to set the number of seconds of inactivity before the console will blank.
+Note the kernel command line must be a single line of text.

 # install jq
 jq is used to parse json array of data for bash shell processing.